How to become a Korean Translator?

 4. Good references and contacts

-Nowadays, almost every company hires translators for their essential business work.
-But, such jobs are hard to find through advertisements and job portals.
+Nowadays, almost every company hires translators for its essential business work.
+But such jobs are hard to find through advertisements and job portals.

 A solid resume with tons of experience and contacts can help you find success.